 They must manually pick them by hand to ensure the use of machines or tools does not damage them.
 They collect the seeds on the base of a bamboo pole which is later drawn out from the surface to retrieve the Makhana.

-They are then placed in a tight container and rolled to make the surface smooth and give it their distinct shine.
+They are then placed in a tight container and rolled to make the surface smooth and give it its distinct shine.
 The raw makhana is then spread on a mat in the sun and allowed to dry for a few hours.

 STEP3: Sorting or Grading

 Since all the seeds may be in different sizes, this will make it hard to fry or create roasted makhana later.
 For this reason, they pass through a series of sieving devices.
 This process is repeated many times to achieve the best results.

 If you notice the seeds at this stage, they will have a black or coffee-color exterior.
 This seed will look nothing like the makhana online.
 They undergo shallow frying to bring out the distinct white color and keep them fresh.
 The makhana is then closed in air-tight containers and kept at a controlled temperature.

 From here, the makhana is ready to hit the processing and packing plants.